 - Robert Brown, Director of Public Affairs, TuSmple

 - Amy Chu, Director, AVSC, SAE ITC

 - Francesa Favaro, Safety Best Practices Specialist, Waymo

-- Karl Kreb, Director of the Safety Center, NVIDIA
+- Karl Greb, Director for Safety Engineering, NVIDIA

 - Barb Wendling, Senior Researcher, Quantitative Scientific Solutions LLC